Can You Put a Carpet into the Washing Machine?

 Stage Two: Carpet Vacuuming or Rug Beating/Shaking

 Before washing the carpet inside the laundry, lift it and shake it firmly.
 You can ask for help with this task.
 Another method is to hang the carpet or rug somewhere and then beat it firmly with a stick or carpet beater.
-After doing this, spread the carpet on the floor and clean it with a vacuum cleaner.
+This step is important for removing loose dirt and debris from the rug before washing.
+Removing loose dirt at this stage helps protect the rug’s fibers and prevents damage during the cleaning process.
+After doing this, spread the carpet on the floor and clean it with a vacuum cleaner to ensure you are thoroughly removing dirt before proceeding.

 Stage Three: Stain Removal